K-Larsson/PetrolAPI/README.md

 ### a.
 User Data

-PetrolAPI interacts with the TikTok Developer API to access user account information, including but not limited to names, followers, and related data.
+PetrolAPI interacts with the Developer API to access user account information, including but not limited to names, followers, and related data.
 We only collect the information necessary for the proper functioning of the App.

 ### b.
 Automatically Collected Information